s4r4v4n04/writeup-saravan/bandit.md

 password:rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi<br>

 # Level 2 -> 3
-the aim of this level is to find the password from  spaces in this filename located in the home directory ls<br>
+the aim of this level is to find the password from  spaces in this filename located in the home directory<br>
+ls<br>
 cat "spaces in this filename<br>
 ls is used to list the files<br>